 This life and world he’s woken up to isn’t the one he knows.
 But is it this world or the other that’s the dream?
 And even if the home he remembers is real, how can Jason possibly make it back to the family he loves?

 The morning after a dinner party at Windsor Castle, eighty-nine-year-old Queen Elizabeth is shocked to discover that one of her guests has been found murdered in his room, with a rope around his neck.

 When the police begin to suspect her loyal servants, Her Majesty isn’t so sure.
 For it turns out that the Queen has been living an extraordinary double life ever since her coronation, honing a brilliant knack for solving crimes.
 Can the Queen and her trusted secretary Rozie catch the killer, without getting caught themselves?

 I’ve been binge-reading Helen Hoang’s books lately.
-I’m going to say now that I don’t usually read books with this much romance or sex.
-But if I’m going to start my foray into that genre, these books with fantastic themes of self-discovery and autism in the mix are a superb place to start.
+I don’t usually read books with this much romance or sex.
+But these books with fantastic themes of self-discovery and autism in the mix are a superb place to start.

 It was only when researching her first novel in the series, The Kiss Quotient, that Helen Hoang was diagnosed with autism spectrum disorder herself.
 I don’t think I’ve ever read fiction that talks so in-depth about autism spectrum disorder (which I have), and it’s so refreshing.